 In the equation above, $t$ is the lab frame time that has elapsed since the front edge was emitted from the central engine.

 With the mass flux constant, the terminal Lorentz factor is directly proportional to ${\dot E}$.
 Specifying a minimum terminal Lorentz factor, $\eta_s$, fixes the constant mass flux as ${\dot M} = {\dot E}_s/\eta_s c^2$ and the maximum terminal Lorentz factor as $\eta_f = \eta_s {\dot E}_f/{\dot E}_s$.
 Since $\eta \propto {\dot E}$, Equation~\eqref{eq:init_Edot} implies a velocity stratification across the ejecta, which eventually leads to the formation of a reverse and a forward shock.
-We limit ourselves in the present study to the case where both shocks have crossed their respective masses before the ejecta reaches the photosphere.
+We limited ourselves in the present study to the case where both shocks had crossed their respective masses before the ejecta reached the photosphere.

-We assume that the ejecta is freely accelerating from an initial radius $R_0$, where the Lorentz factor is $\Gamma_0$.
+We assumed that the ejecta accelerates freely from an initial radius, $R_0$, where the Lorentz factor is $\Gamma_0$.
 The value of $R_0$ could potentially be comparable to a few times the Schwarzschild radius of the black hole \citep[e.g.][]{Iyyani2013}.
 However, numerical simulations suggest that the free acceleration is significantly delayed to $R_0 \sim 10^9-10^{10}~$cm due to high-pressure material surrounding the jet \citep{Gottlieb2019}.
-We assume a pure fireball evolution, i.e. negligible magnetization above $R_0$.
-At the start of the hydro simulation, the back edge has just reached the saturation radius, $R_s$ for the fast fireball as $R_{\rm min} = R_s (\eta_f) = \eta_f R_0/\Gamma_0$.
-Thus, the simulation start time is $t_s \approx R_{\rm min}/c + t_e$.
-The front edge is set as $R_{\rm max} = R_{\rm min} + ct_e$.\footnote{This prescription slightly overestimates the initial front edge radius as it does not account for the actual velocity of the front edge between $R_0$ and $R_{\rm max}$.
-However, this slight overestimation will not affect the results.} The simulation uses 3000 grid cells equally spaced in radius.
+We assumed a pure fireball evolution, i.e. negligible magnetisation above $R_0$.
+At the start of the hydro simulation, the back edge had just reached the saturation radius, $R_s$, for the fast fireball as $R_{\rm min} = R_s (\eta_f) \equiv \eta_f R_0/\Gamma_0$.
+Thus, the simulation start time was $t_{\rm start} \approx R_{\rm min}/c + t_e$.
+The front edge was set as $R_{\rm max} = R_{\rm min} + ct_e$.\footnote{This prescription slightly overestimated the initial front edge radius, as it did not account for the actual velocity of the front edge between $R_0$ and $R_{\rm max}$.
+However, this slight overestimation does not affect the results.} The simulation used 3000 grid cells equally spaced in radius.